metaplex-foundation/developer-hub/src/pages/bubblegum/hashed-nft-data.md

 }
 ```

-Finally, the entire leaf schema is hashed again, and this is the final leaf node on the Merkle tree:
+To create the leaf node that exists on the Merkle tree, the entire leaf schema is hashed as follows:

 ```rust
 impl LeafSchema {
     pub fn to_node(&self) -> Node {